 Cabbage Recipes For Babies

-Cabbage should always be served cooked to the baby.
-Raw cabbage can be difficult for the baby’s tummy to digest.
+When preparing homemade baby food, it is recommended that cabbage be cooked before serving to the baby.
+The digestion of raw cabbage can be challenging for a baby’s tummy.
 The baby can also be exposed to pathogens and harmful compounds present in raw cabbage.
 This versatile vegetable can be eaten steamed, fermented, or juiced.
 It is important to nourish your baby’s body regardless of how you choose to feed it.
 Below are some recipes that you might like to try.

 1. Carrot and cabbage puree